 Similarly, Russia was also on top in the combined women’s duet rankings where Svetlana Kolesnichenko and Svetlana Romashina finished with a combined score of 192.8435.
 Since Russia has already qualified a duet, the Olympic quota went to second place Ukraine where Marta Fiedina and Anastasiya Savchuk finished with a combined score of 184.7810, ahead of Spain’s Sara Saldana, Paula Ramierz (Technical) and Ona Carbonell (Free) whom finished with a combined score of 178.3865.

-Should Ukraine qualify a team the duet quota will be reallocated to the next best duet at the 2020 Olympic Games Qualification Tournament.
+Should Ukraine qualify a team the duet quota will be reallocated to the next best duet, Spain.
 The next opportunity for European nations to qualify a team will be at the 2019 World Aquatics Championships.